jobrouter/php-rest-client/docs/usage.rst

 Let's dig into the piece of code:

 #.
-Lines 2-5: The JobRouter client library uses the namespace
+Lines 2-4: The JobRouter client library uses the namespace
-   :php:`Brotkrueml\JobRouterClient`, the :php:`uses` ease the writing of the following classes.
+   :php:`Brotkrueml\JobRouterClient`, the :php:`uses` ease the using of the following classes.

 #.
-Line 7: Require the autoloading file, so the classes are found and can be
+Line 6: Require the autoloading file, so the classes are found and can be
    used.

 #.
-Lines 9-12: Define a :php:`ClientConfiguration` object with the base URL, the
+Lines 8-11: Define a :php:`ClientConfiguration` object with the base URL, the
    username and the password for your JobRouter installation.

 #.
-Line 14: Set the lifetime in seconds of the JSON Web Token.
+Line 13: Set the lifetime of the JSON Web Token in seconds.
 The default
    value is 600 seconds - if you are fine with this, you can omit this setter.

 #.
-Line 17: Now initialise the RestClient with the configuration object.
+Line 16: Now instantiate the RestClient with the configuration object.
 During
-   the initialisation the client will authenticate against the JobRouter installation.
+   the instantiation the client will authenticate against the JobRouter installation.

 #.
-Line 18: As there can be errors during the initialisation - like a typo in
+Line 17: As there can be errors during the initialisation - like a typo in
-   the base URL (throws an :php:`HttpException`) or wrong credentials (throws an :php:`AuthenticationException`)- embed the initialisation into a :php:`try`/:php:`catch` block.
-The thrown exception can embed another exception, you'll get it with :php:`->getPrevious()`.
+   the base URL or wrong credentials embed the initialisation into a :php:`try`/:php:`catch` block.
+The thrown exception is by default an implementation of the :php:`ExceptionInterface`.
+It encapsulates sometimes another exception, you'll get it with :php:`->getPrevious()`.
+Of course, you can also catch by :php:`\Exception` or :php:`\Throwable`.

 After the initialisation part you can now request the needed data or store some data.
 You can make as many requests as you want, but keep in mind: When the